JacSko/UltimateTerminal/README.md

 ```

 ## Simulation
-The application has possibility to stub QT GUI interface (GUIController.h) and all related dialog windows with the stubs
+The application has possibility to remotely control GUI elements.
-with RPC server for testing purposes.
+This was achieved using GUITestServer class which implements the RPC server to handle requests from simulation tests (TestFramework).
-This allows to perform extended tests of almost whole application, checking the GUI state without showing the GUI interface.
+Such feature allows to perform extended, automated tests of whole application and checking the GUI state without showing the GUI interface.
 In the **testing** sub-directory there is the all simulation-related stuff defined.

 - **TestCases** - contains the test cases written with use of GTest Framework and TestFramework
 - **TestFramework** - Implementations required to perform testing.
 There are methods that allows to check the GUI element state,